Where to Bet on The Masters, 2023

 Is that everything to know about The Masters?
 You know what?
 The answer is “just about”.

 Golf has its rules of course, but surprisingly not very many.
 There are no umpires, refs, judges, anything of the sort.
-There are some “golf officials” but they don’t even get out of their carts if they don’t have to.
+There are some “golf officials” but they aren’t even going to get out of their carts if they don’t have to.

-So what is there to know about golf?
+So what is there to really know about golf?

 - Take a club